 Our nest box project contributes data to a continent-wide research program conducted by the American Kestrel Partnership, which is a creation of The Peregrine Fund.
 We enter our nesting data on American Kestrel Partnership’s website.

 Results thus far

 This table shows the nesting results for each of our nest boxes.

-We hope to add more nest boxes if we can enlist monitors and gain cooperation from organizations or persons who have potential nest sites.
-If your organization or business has good kestrel habitat nearby, and you would like to host these beautiful little falcons, please contact Matt or Nancy at the St. Paul Audubon Society Conservation Committee.
+We hope to add more nest boxes if we can enlist monitors and gain cooperation from organizations or persons with potential nest sites.
+If your organization or business has suitable kestrel habitat nearby and you would like to host these beautiful little falcons, please contact us at Contact

 And let us know if you would like to join in the installation, maintenance, and/or monitoring of nest boxes.